Rebalancing Trigger Calculator

 Rebalancing trigger calculator decides when to act based on threshold-based rebalancing rules.
 Most studies (Vanguard, Schwab) suggest rebalancing when allocation drifts 5%+ from target.
 Avoids both under-rebalancing (drift accumulates) and over-rebalancing (transaction costs eat returns).

 Example: target 60% stocks.
 Current 67% stocks.
 Drift = 7% absolute (above 5% threshold) = REBALANCE.
 Result: stock allocation shifts back to 60% after rebalancing.
 Same portfolio at 64% stocks: drift = 4% (below threshold) = HOLD.
-Don't trade just because slightly off target.
-Threshold-based rebalancing reduces unnecessary transactions while maintaining risk control.
+Threshold rebalancing avoids trading on minor drift, which reduces unnecessary transactions while maintaining risk control.

 Threshold rebalancing vs calendar rebalancing: studies (Buetow et al.) show threshold-based slightly outperforms calendar (annual/quarterly).
-Best of both: check quarterly, rebalance only if drift exceeds threshold.
-Saves 30-50% of transactions vs strict calendar approach.
-Tax-aware rebalancing: prefer rebalancing in tax-advantaged accounts (no tax cost), use new contributions to rebalance taxable accounts (buy underweight without selling).
+A common approach combines the two: a quarterly check, with a trade only if drift exceeds the threshold.
+This trims transactions substantially versus a strict calendar approach.
+On tax, rebalancing inside tax-advantaged accounts carries no tax cost, and directing new contributions to underweight assets rebalances a taxable account without selling.

 Quick example